Brookland (Washington, D.C.): History

 In 1632 the English Crown unilaterally took the land from the Piscataway Natives who inhabited the Potomac-Anacostia region.
 King Charles I of England in turn granted the land, which was to become the state of Maryland, to George Calvert, whose interest in the colony lay in "the sacred duty of finding a refuge for his Roman Catholic brethren."
-It took until about 1675 for English settlers to reach what is now the DC area, after defeating the Powhatans in 1645 by spreading diseases that reduced the Native American numbers by roughly 90 percent.
+It took until about 1675 for English settlers to reach what is now the DC area, after defeating the Powhatans that reduced the Native American numbers by roughly 90 percent.

 Colonel Jehiel Brooks married into the land when he married Ann Margaret Queen, daughter of Nicholas Queen, and they received a 150-acre estate.
-In 1722, the Queen Family raised a Roman Catholic Church, which morphed into St. Francis de Sales Parish in 1908.
+In 1722, the Queen family raised a Roman Catholic Church, which morphed into St. Francis de Sales Parish in 1908.

-For most of the 19th century the area was farmland owned by the prominent Middleton and Queen families.
+For most of the 19th century, the area was farmland owned by the prominent Middleton and Queen families.
 The Baltimore and Ohio Railroad later connected this portion of Washington County to downtown.
 Bellair, the 1840 brick Greek Revival mansion built by Colonel Jehiel Brooks, still stands.
 It is referred to as Brooks Mansion.
 It is the site of offices and production facilities for the Public Access Corporation of the District of Columbia, the city's Government-access television (GAVT) channel known as DCTV.

 Change came rapidly during and after the American Civil War.
 First, Fort Slemmer and Fort Bunker Hill were constructed as defenses against the Confederate Army, and later the Old Soldiers' Home was constructed to the northwest.
-The population of the city itself increased with the expansion of the federal government, and the former Brooks family estate became a housing tract named "Brookland."
+The population of the city itself increased with the expansion of the federal government, and the former Brooks family estate became a housing tract named "Brookland".

 Growth continued throughout the 1870s when the Baltimore and Ohio Railroad opened its Western Branch Line in the developing Brookland neighborhood.
 With the construction of nearby Sherwood, University Heights, and other tracts and with the expansion of Washington's streetcar system, a middle-class streetcar suburb developed.
 Eventually its expansion southward met Washington's northward expansion.
 Many Queen Anne style and other Victorian homes still stand.

 The transition from a country estate towards a residential development beginning in 1887 "marked the extension of suburban growth into the rather isolated reaches of the northeastern sector" of D.C.
-In its early days, the Brookland community was marked by "spacious lots and single family homes" which appealed to middle-class families and provided a "small town atmosphere."
+In its early days, the Brookland community was marked by "spacious lots and single family homes", which appealed to middle-class families and provided a "small town atmosphere".